m3talsmith/wellspring/src/content/stories/bright.md

 I remember the reverse trip of the day before; more masks on more people, scurrying to their places of work or errands; grabbing a slice and waiting for hours for the sub to show; it being dark by the time my flight lifted off.

-I remember having been so caught up in revolutionary work, that I wasn't caught on the news.
+I remember having been so caught up in revolutionary work, that I wasn't caught up on the news.

 I remember JFK being shut down; news of a virus from another country.